 Since 2002, Nancy Floreen has been an at-large member of the Montgomery County Council, representing over one million residents.
-She is currently serving a one-year term as the Council President, having also served in that role in 2010.
-She chaired the Council’s Transportation, Infrastructure, Energy and Environment Committee until 2010 when she became Chair of the Planning, Housing and Economic Development Committee.
+She served as Council President in 2010 and 2016.
+Nancy chaired the Council’s Transportation, Infrastructure, Energy and Environment Committee until 2010 when she became Chair of the Planning, Housing and Economic Development Committee.

 A Democrat, Nancy brings to the Council a wealth of experience and expertise based on more than three decades of service in local, state and federal government, including her leadership as Mayor of the Town of Garrett Park.

 In 1986, Nancy was appointed a Commissioner on the Maryland-National Capital Park and Planning Commission, where she served until 1994.
 As a member of the County Planning Board, she was involved in the development of master plans across the county and on balancing the need for growth with preservation of open space and protection of existing county neighborhoods.

 Throughout her tenure on the County Council, Nancy has been a tireless advocate for better transportation and transit options, expanded affordable housing, enhanced environmental protections and improved access to jobs and economic development.

 As Council President in 2010, Nancy presided over the unanimous passage of the Great Seneca Science Corridor Master Plan and the White Flint Sector Plan, both of which will generate new, high-quality jobs in the county.
 Also as Council president, she introduced a requirement that the Council include in its budgeting process a six-year projection.
 This fiscal plan remains an important part of the Council’s work each year and helps to protect against future budget gaps and lessen the impact of severe economic downturns.

 Nancy earned a Bachelor of Arts from Smith College and a law degree from Rutgers University.
 She is married to attorney/writer David O. Stewart and has three adult children and two grandchildren.